-Downtown: Rent’s not much higher in Downtown Stockton than in other sectors.
-(Maybe that’s because every complex has to hire a security team just to get folks to move in!) $525/month will still get you a decent studio in a larger complex; the only difference is the utilities are usually paid and your landlord will expect a lease (6 months is standard).
+Downtown: Rent’s not much higher in Downtown Stockton than in other sectors. $525/month will still get you a decent studio in a larger complex; the only difference is the utilities are usually paid and your landlord will expect a lease (6 months is standard).
 Downtown’s your pick if you need to be close to the Civic Center and public transportation.

 Lincoln Village: This is the original suburban expansion area in north Stockton.
-It’s safer that neighborhoods further south, but you sacrifice that smalltown charm as you head up the Ave.
+However, you sacrifice that smalltown charm as you head up the Ave.
 Think strip malls.
 And real malls.
 (Then again, there’s Chuck’s Hamburgers!)
 LV is perhaps the spendiest part of Stockton: expect at least $700/month for 1BD/1BA and $1000/month for 2BD/1BA to live off Ben Holt Dr.

 Apartment List is your go-to rental site for your apartment search.
 Browse thousands of new listings every day to give you the largest selection of cheap 1 bedroom, 2 bedroom and 3 bedroom apartments for rent in Stockton.
 Find studios, condos, townhomes, and homes in your favorite neighborhoods.
 You can search for all utilities paid apartments, and pet-friendly homes with the tap of a button.
 With more available listings than Craigslist, you're sure to find a house for rent on Apartment List.